The Best Trout Fishing Rods for the Money | 5 Budget Picks

 In almost every “budget” fishing rod list you are likely to find Fenwick rods.
 There is good reason for it – they make a great rod for half the price of a lot of competitors.

-Don’t mistake them for being cheap though – a Fenwick HMG is still $99.99 at Bass Pro Shops.
+Don’t mistake them for being cheap though – a Fenwick HMG is still $99.99.
 But for the money you’re getting a rod that will last you a lifetime.
 I held a Fenwick rod for 7 years before passing it on to a friend – it looked about as new as the day I bought it and worked just as well too.

 Fenwick doesn’t just make tough rods – they also have great action and are very sensitive due to their construction.
 Handles are made of cork – highly regarded as the best material – and come with aftermarket Fuji guides which increase sensitivity and longevity.
 Out of all the rods on this list – they’re also the most lightweight.